DickersonLab/IDCC-SAM/README.md

     3. This makes the total Test images 100
     4. The rest are used to fine-tune only the baseline comparison models.

-B.	Run the “Apply CLAHE to Test Images_IDCC-SAM” notebook in the “preprocessing” folder.
+B.	Run the “Apply CLAHE to Test Images_IDCC-SAM” notebook in the “Preprocessing” folder.
 This code improves the even illumination in the test images prior to feeding it into IDCC-SAM and other comparison models.

 **Step 3: Run all models for each of the datasets**

-A.	In the "Main Code" folder, we have three sub-folders representing each of the 3 datasets [ADC, VGG, and IDCIA] on which we run IDCC-SAM and the other 4 comparison models [Mask RCNN, NP-SAM, UNET, and SAM4Organoid].
+A.	In the "Rebuttal" folder, we have three sub-folders representing each of the 3 datasets [ADC, VGG, and IDCIA] on which we run IDCC-SAM and the other 4 comparison models [Mask RCNN, NP-SAM, UNET, and SAM4Organoid].

 B.  Next, in each of these 3 sub-folders, there are 5 further sub-sub-folders, each representing the implementation of IDCC-SAM and our other 4 comparison models using the corresponding dataset.